-HUMS-205: The History of Genre (5)
+HUMS-205: A History of Genre (5)

 The History of Genre focuses on how genre is defined, why it's important, and how genres evolve over time.
-"Genre" is used to group various types of art according to a predictable range of features and expectations and is found in all types of art.
-Musical genres include rap, rock, country, metal and jazz.
-Literary genres include suspense, mystery, epic, romance, non-fiction and poetry.
-Film genres include science fiction, film noir, westerns, romance, detective and mystery, and action films.
-The course provides a context for understanding and manipulating genre as a creative tool whether one is creating or responding to a work of art.
+"Genre" is used to group various types of art according to a predictable range of features and Seattle Film Institute-Official Catalog: 2023-2024 expectations, and is found in all types of art including music, literature, and film.
+The course will cover numerous cinema genres, such as science fiction, westerns, mystery, and action films, and provide a context for understanding and manipulating genre as a creative tool.